-And although last month the National Minimum Wage and National Living Wage increased, this rise isn’t enough to absorb the cost of living – especially considering the National Insurance increase of 1.25%.
+And although earlier in the year the National Minimum Wage and National Living Wage increased, this rise isn’t enough to absorb the cost of living – especially considering the National Insurance increase of 1.25%.
 And what do you do if your employees already earn more than National Minimum Wage?

-There’s a chance that if you don’t acknowledge the increased cost of living and consider pay rises for your people, you risk losing them.
-And since it’s a candidate’s job market at the moment, the usual fears that come with leaving a job are increased.
+There’s a chance that if you don’t acknowledge the increased cost of living, you risk losing your employees.
+Since it’s a candidates’ job market at the moment, the usual fears that come with leaving a job are increased.

-If you don’t already, hold regular pay reviews with all employees.
-A good time to do this is during appraisals or 121s.
+If you don’t already, could you hold regular pay reviews with all employees?

 It doesn’t mean you need to increase everyone’s salaries right away, but instead it opens lines of communication with your team about the possibility of a pay rise.